tmcguirefl/JBenchmarks/README.md

 __ADVbenchmarks.ijs__ is the J language script file that contains these benchmarks\
 __ADVbmarks__ function is the test harness\
 __usage:__ ADVbmarks ''

+## Kernighan/Van Wyk benchmarks in APL
+Similar benchmarks done in APL to allow for some cross language performance comparison.
+There are enough differences in the implementations and a lack of APL idiom knowledge by the author such that a true performance comparison can not be made.
+However it is a nice start to see how some simple things are accomplised in both languages and in a general sense both perform quite fast enough for personal use.